GeorgeMac/macro.re/content/posts/getting-started-with-buildkit.md

 It is the `llb` medium which facilitates BuildKits ability to have multiple frontends.
 There currently exists an experimental frontend for `Dockerfile`.
 I believe the intent of this project is to replace the current docker builder baked into the `docker` command.

-The BuildKit github project contains an `examples` folder with lots of Go binaries which spit protobuf encoded `llb` instructions, which can be piped into `buildctl`, examined and executed.
+The BuildKit github project contains an `examples` folder with lots of Go binaries which spit protobuf encoded `llb` instructions which can be piped into `buildctl`, examined and then executed.
 I am going to walk through how this can be achieved on a mac.

+## Walkthrough

 To start with here is my setup: